-While the Company maintains various insurance programs to cover these risks, it retains risk for a substantial portion of potential claims for general and professional liability and workers' compensation.
+While the Company maintains various insurance programs to cover these risks, it retains risk for a substantial portion of potential claims for general and professional liability, workers' compensation and automobile liability.
 The Company does not retain risk related to its employee health plans.

 The Company recognizes obligations associated with these costs, up to specified deductible limits in the period in which a claim is incurred, including with respect to both reported claims and claims incurred but not reported.
-The general and professional liability insurance has a retention limit of \$250 per claim and the workers' compensation insurance has a retention limit of \$150 per claim, except for policies held in Texas and Washington which are subject to state insurance and possess their own limits.
+The general and professional liability insurance has a retention limit of \$250 per claim, except for policies held in Texas and Washington which are subject to state insurance and possess their own limits.